vacmg/SimpleLCDTouchScreen/README.md

 - Line: Class inherited from ScreenObjectWithXtraCoords that draws a straight line between 2 points.
 - Label: Class inherited from ScreenObjectWithSecondaryColor which allows printing text with a desired font, text color and a background color.
+- Picture: Class inherited from ScreenObjectWithXtraCoords, which allows to show uncompressed bgr BMP images from a SD card reader
+- PictureButton: Class inherited from Picture and ScreenObjectWithTouch which enables having a button with a desired image.
-- Rectangle: Class inherited from ScreenObjectWithXtraCoords, ScreenObjectWithSecondaryColor and ScreenObjectWithLabel, which draws a rectangle which can have a label inside.
+- Rectangle: Class inherited from ScreenObjectWithXtraCoords, ScreenObjectWithSecondaryColor and ScreenObjectWithLabel, which draws a rectangle that can have a label inside.
-- RectangleButton: Class inherited from Rectangle and ScreenObjectWithTouch which enables having rectangular button with an optional label inside.
+- RectangleButton: Class inherited from Rectangle and ScreenObjectWithTouch which enables having a rectangular button with an optional label inside.
+- RoundRectangle: Class inherited from ScreenObjectWithXtraCoords, ScreenObjectWithSecondaryColor and ScreenObjectWithLabel, which draws a rectangle with rounded edges that can have a label inside.
+- RectangleButton: Class inherited from RoundRectangle and ScreenObjectWithTouch which enables having a rectangular button with rounded edges with an optional label inside.
 - More coming soon...